Cosmetic Dentistry · Station House Dental Care · BB18

 How much does composite bonding cost?

 From £350 per tooth.
 Most patients have 4–8 teeth bonded.
-A full written quote is provided at your £40 consultation — no surprises.
+A full written quote is provided at your £40 Smile Consultation — no surprises.
 0% finance available over 6 or 10 months.

 Does it hurt?